Spread the love

 Handing over/entrusting:

-Mt.25:14: A man called in his servants and entrusted his possessions to them.
-(Pertaining to the kingdom of heaven, faithful use of one’s gifts will lead to participation in the fullness of heaven.)
+Mt.25:14: “It will be as when a man who was going on a journey called in his servants and entrusted his possessions to them”.
+(Pertaining to the kingdom of heaven, faithful use of one’s gifts will lead to participation in the fullness of heaven.
+Lazy inactivity leads to exclusion from it.)

-Lk.4:6: I [Satan] shall give to you [Jesus] all this power and glory (kingdoms of the world); for it has been handed over to me.
+Lk.4:6: “The devil said to Him, I shall give to you all this power and glory (kingdoms of the world); for it has been handed over to me, and I may give it to whomever I wish.”
 (Satan has been given authority over the values of the material (secular) world [in contrast the heavenly values of the kingdom].)

-Rom.8:32: The Father did not spare His own Son but handed Him over for us all.
-(The Father literally hands over (sacrifices) His Son for our redemption.)
+Rom.8:32: “He who did not spare His Son but handed Him over for us all, how will He not also give us everything else along with Him?”
+(The Father literally hands over (sacrifices) His Son for our redemption.
+This illustrates the Father’s and Jesus’ infinite love for all of us.)

 Handing down/delivering:

-Acts 6:14: We have heard him [Stephen] claim that this Jesus will destroy this place and change the customs that Moses handed down to us.
+Acts 6:14: “For we have heard him [Stephen] claim that this Jesus the Nazorean will destroy this place and change the customs that Moses handed down to us.”
 (These oral customs and traditions were handed down to subsequent generations over time.)

 More quotes from St. Vincent of Lerins: